jmhart/exoplanets/README.md

 # Exoplanets

-This repository contains a collection of projects related to gathering information from the NASA exoplanets API.
+This repository contains a collection of projects related to gathering and displaying information from the NASA exoplanets API.

 ## Data
 Performing transformations and analytics on the extracted data.